-Coach Tor breaks down the essentials for this foundational exercise so you can reap the rewards ensure you’re doing more good than harm.
+We'll break down the essentials for this foundational exercise so you can reap the rewards and ensure you’re doing more good than harm.

 Forward lunges are one of the most effective lower body workout routines, employing and sculpting your quads, glutes, hamstrings and calf muscles; while your abs and lower back are called into action for stability.

 As mentioned above, we are sticking to the forward lunge today.
 Here is how to perform the movement: